Armstrong-lsw/SR_Self_Align/scripts/datasets/DataPreparation.md

 For training, we merge R and G channel images and train one SR model; train another model for B channel images.
 Because R channel images data preparation is diffrent from B and G in orb_match step. <br>

-Please right click the pythons files in the "scripts" folder to modify run configuration to change the working direction to root path.
+Please right click the python files in the "scripts" folder to modify run configuration to change the working direction to root path.
 ### For training

 for data preparation, we follow these steps.